Skip to Main Content

 Attorneys & Librarians

-Additional exceptions may be granted at the discretion of the Rodino Center Director or the Deputy Director.
+Additional exceptions may be granted at the discretion of the Assistant Dean of the Rodino Law Library or the Deputy Director .

 Any questions regarding acceptable forms of identification and/or proof of status should be directed to the Seton Hall Law School Security Desk, at 973-642-8725.